What is Siesta? - How Does It Work and Benefits

 The Siesta (Van Gogh)

-But the siesta wasn’t just about avoiding the sun.
-In Spain, lunch is the biggest meal of the day, and it’s often enjoyed with a glass of wine.
-After a hearty meal and a drink, the body naturally slows down, and a nap helps aid digestion and restore energy.
+But siesta wasn’t just about escaping the sun.
+In Spain, lunch is the biggest meal of the day and is often enjoyed with a glass of wine.
+After a big meal like that, your body slows down.
+A nap helps with digestion and gives you energy to get through the rest of the day.

 How Siesta Fits into Modern Barcelona Life